hor63/horOpenVario/README.md

   Example is the symbolic link `/lib/arm-linux-gnueabihf/libz.so` -> `/lib/arm-linux-gnueabihf/libz.so.1.2.11`.
 When you are cross-compiling with a root file system of the target system like `/home/foo/horOpenVario/sdcard` the symbolic link of `lib/libz.so` *should* point to `/home/foo/horOpenVario/sdcard/lib/arm-linux-gnueabihf/libz.so.1.2.11` but with the absolute path it points to `/lib/arm-linux-gnueabihf/libz.so.1.2.11`.
 But there is noting.
-  Therefore symbolic links are created from `/lib/arm-linux-gnueabihf` to your SD card image.
-This has not adverse side effect which I am aware of.
-But be warned that the script does stuff to your `/lib/arm-linux-gnueabihf` directory.
+  Therefore the symbolic links are re-created from pointing to `/lib/arm-linux-gnueabihf` to pointing relatively to the same directory.
+This has no adverse side effect which I am aware of.
 - Interactively select the timezone in which the Cubie is located.
 - Interactively select the locale(s) you want to install.
 Select *at least* `en_US.UTF-8`.
 Otherwise you may get funny error messages, particularly from Python based stuff.
 - Select the keyboard type, and layout (English, German...).